Nathan Baker, Staff Attorney

 Kevin joined Friends of the Columbia Gorge in 1998 as executive director, after serving as associate director of Oregon Natural Resources Council (now Oregon Wild).
 As executive director, Kevin oversees all the activities of Friends of the Columbia Gorge and Friends of the Columbia Gorge Land Trust.
 During Kevin's tenure as executive director, Friends of the Columbia Gorge has added its land trust and two field offices, completed a $4.5 million land acquisition campaign and increased its net assets from $750,000 to $11 million.
 Kevin also assisted in creating two nonprofits in the Gorge: the Klickitat Trail Conservancy and the Cape Horn Conservancy.
 Kevin is also past board president of the Earth Share of Oregon, a workplace giving organization.
 Prior to his non-profit adventures, Kevin was the creative director of an advertising agency in Detroit, MI.

-As content specialist, Stan is one of the voices of the organization, writing for our social media and fundraising appeals.
+Stan is one of the voices of the organization, writing for our social media and public-relations communications.
 Stan came to Friends in 2012 with a background in journalism and the educational publishing industry.
 A native of Atlanta, GA, a city not generally associated with smart growth and conservation, Stan moved to Oregon in 1997 and remembers being awestruck by the Gorge's natural, unspoiled beauty and impressed by its coexistence with a major metropolitan area.
 In addition to his work with Friends, Stan plays multiple instruments and writes songs for two different Portland indie music projects.

-As development assistant, Kate assists in annual fundraising activities and helps manage Friends' member database.
+As membership coordinator, Kate is responsible for the development and retention of members and helps manage Friends' member database.
 Kate joined Friends in October 2012.
 Originally from Whidbey Island, WA, she moved to Portland in 2006 to attend Lewis and Clark College and received a B.A. in English.
 Before coming to Friends, Kate worked on a residential energy savings program at Portland Energy Conservation Inc. She's hiked many miles on trails across the Pacific Northwest and Europe and is fascinated by the role that outdoor recreation has in different communities.
 She's happy to be part of Friends, and to get to put her passion for the Gorge to work.

 Maegan joined Friends in 2010, bringing a background in program development and community outreach as a Recreation Program Supervisor at Hillsboro Parks & Recreation.
 Maegan organizes Friends' hiking program, stewardship activities, and youth program to promote personal recreational and stewardship responsibility.
 She has also served on the Board of Directors for the Hillsboro Schools Foundation and volunteered as a hut warden with the Department of Conservation in New Zealand.
 A native Oregonian who grew up on an agricultural farm in the Willamette Valley, Maegan is an outdoors enthusiast, has a deep appreciation for the Gorge's inspiring beauty, and looks forward to becoming a wildflower expert.